skienzmatishun/rippreport/content/p/divorce-corp-documentary/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Poster for Divorce Corp. showing a bride and groom walking toward a small white church in front of a tall skyscraper with the title
+summary: Our ongoing investigation into Baldwin County family court reveals a predatory network exploiting vulnerable parents for massive legal fees.
+Court documents prove Judge Thomason and the Brackin Law Firm weaponized judicial power through backroom coordination and severe procedural ethics violations.
+Are local family courts running a profitable extortion scheme against citizens?
 ---
 **Oct 2 2015**